-Generally, the HAP contract terminates at the end of the calendar month that follows the calendar month in which the PHA gives written notice to the owner.
+In all cases, the HAP contract terminates at the end of the calendar month that follows the calendar month in which the PHA gives written notice to the owner.

-The PHA cannot make any HAP payment for any month after the month the family vacates the unit.

 The owner is not entitled to any housing assistance payment after this period and must return to the PHA any housing assistance payment received after this period.